annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 **Challenge Requests** - Friends can send us some challenge requests to invite us to get in a new habit with them.

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/challenge_request.png)

+**Through this project, I wanted to make the habit tracker something funnier (invite a friend to do the same) and bring a long-term vision to habits, so that people can archive their dreams, instead of dreaming about it.**